WitgamWogar/git-pkgr/README.md

 # git-pkgr
 Packages git files and creates a bash script to unpack changed files into their respective directories.
+This is useful for things like sending only changed files to clients that do not use git, or uploading via FTP.

 #### Install for Global Use
 ```